sbumesh/splunkCaseTool/README.md

 Where by popup can be used  to change the default != to = , and or to and condition
 ![Popupmenu For text](/popupmenuhiForTextboxwhereby.PNG)

-replace using Dialog box can be sued to change text content
+Replace using Dialog box :  can be used  to change text content in the text box area.
 ![Popupmenu For text](/replaceusingdialog.PNG)